 Speaking of sound, how does it actually sound?

-I would say it’s good but definitely better in smaller to medium rooms.
-That’s not only due to sound quality itself, but its smaller form factor as well that actually allows it to fit in a smaller room comfortably without overpowering it.
+I would say it’s awesome but is sonically better suited for smaller to medium rooms in my opinion.
+Plus it’s smaller form factor allows it to fit in a smaller room comfortably without overpowering it.

 I mean that kind of makes sense considering its smaller stature, so its really hard to fault it on that.
 I’m personally not sure of the exact frequency numbers, but I could tell that it didn’t go quite as deep, at least to my ears.
 With movies for example, if there was a bass drop, you would hear it go down somewhat before dropping off.